Medomsley Detention Centre: Ray Poar

 At 17, Ray Poar was incarcerated in Medomsley for stealing biscuits.

 Upon his arrival, he was immediately ordered to help in the kitchen, where Neville Husband violently assaulted him.
 Poar said "When I said ‘no’, he started squeezing my neck as hard as he could.
 He just kept squeezing and squeezing until I was passing out and I thought I was going to die.
 He was saying in my ear, ‘You could disappear from here, nobody would care and nobody would know’.
 It was absolutely terrifying."
 Poar passed out and when he regained consciousness, he was being raped.
 He was too frightened to tell anyone.
 He was raped again the following day and said "from then on it just got worse".
 Being raped by Husband "became part of the routine of the day".
 He didn't resist because he "didn't want to die".

 He believes other prison guards knew about the abuse and chose not to stop it and said "We knew we couldn't turn around to them and complain to them about what had happened with Husband because they were part of it, they were the ones that were kicking us about every day. ...
 You had nobody to talk to."
 Tim Newell, Medomsley's governor from 1978 to 1981, said "If staff knew about the abuse taking place I am very concerned they let the abuse continue."

-Poar was humiliated by being awoken and made to run to the showers "bunny-hopping" while naked and being kicked.
+Poar was also subjected to humiliation, on one occasion being awoken after having wet the bed and made to run to the showers "bunny-hopping" while naked and being kicked.

 In the years following his incarceration in Medomsley, Poar suffered a nervous breakdown and almost jumped into a swollen river in a suicide attempt.
 He had "thought everyone was a paedophile" and, on becoming a father, struggled with an overwhelming terror of his own children being raped.
 A year after the birth of his son, he was unable to work properly, drinking heavily, sinking into debt and suicidal.
 He only survived thanks to support from a friend and from his wife.

 He reported the abuse to police after Husband's initial conviction in 2003.

 Poar remained affected by Medomsley ever since Husband's abuse, saying after 40 years, "from the moment I wake up I'm thinking about Medomsley until the minute I go to bed" and "it's ruined my life, it's completely ruined it."